 Avocado Corn Salad with fresh corn, cucumber, tomato, avocado and hint of lime dressing is one of those summer salad recipes that disappears fast at any gathering.
 It’s tasty, refreshing and easy!

 Table of Contents

 This avocado corn salad is delicious, refreshing, has a hint of lime in every bite and is absolutely fantastic without cilantro but rather with green onion.
 Naked truth I discovered with simple avocado salad.

-It’s a perfect salad for a hot summer day, only akin to this marinade for grilled vegetables, which is on repeat, too!
+It’s a perfect salad for a hot summer day, only akin to this cucumber tomato avocado salad, which is on repeat, too!

 I have been dreaming to make a fresh corn avocado salad for years.
 I just didn’t know how to cook corn.
 When I was little in Ukraine, we boiled corn but never did we grill it and then cut off the cob.

 Once I learned how to make Instant Pot corn on the cob, though, there was no turning back!
 Now we make this avocado corn salad and fancy Mexican street corn salad.
 Fresh and flavorful, sweet corn just screams summertime when used in summer salads or alongside a turkey burger.

 Ingredients in Avocado Corn Salad

 This ingredient list may be short, but it doesn’t skimp on flavor!
 Each bite of corn avocado tomato salad is so flavorful from the freshness of each vegetable or fruit.

 - Corn: You can use fresh or frozen corn.
 Fresh corn is great during summer months but in winter I rely heavily on a giant bag of frozen organic corn from Costco for $12.
 I would not recommend to use canned corn because your corn avocado salad just won’t taste the same.

 - Cucumber and tomatoes: Baby cucumbers and grape or cherry tomatoes look pretty, are often more tasty than many large ones and affordable during summer months.
 But English cucumber and regular tomatoes chopped into same size smaller pieces work just as well.

 - Avocado: When picking avocado, look for brown skin fruit that is firm but gives in to the touch.
 Amazing creaminess!
 I would not use frozen avocado, though.